Conservation Research Laboratory

 CRL and APRL work with academic institutions, museums, historical societies, and government offices, as well as with the private conservator.
 Our goal is to create viable conservation strategies of the highest standard that can be accomplished at minimal cost.

 The Conservation Research Laboratory (CRL) was founded in 1978 by Dr. Donny L. Hamilton.
-Prior to coming to Texas A&M University, Donny was an experienced conservator, who worked for the Texas Archaeological Research Laboratory at The University of Texas at Austin.
-CRL consists of two laboratories: one is used primarily by Donny to teach conservation classes to students at Texas A&M University; it is also equipped to conduct archaeological conservation of small inorganic and organic artifacts.
-The second laboratory has recently been enlarged to accommodate bigger projects.
+Prior to coming to Texas A&M University, Dr. Hamilton was an experienced conservator, who worked for the Texas Archaeological Research Laboratory at The University of Texas at Austin.
+CRL consists of two laboratories: one is used primarily by Dr. Hamilton to teach conservation classes to students at Texas A&M University and to conduct archaeological conservation of small inorganic and organic artifacts.
+The second laboratory is primarliy devoted to large scale projects and research.

 Some past projects include: